Integrated-Wellness-Inc/release/README.md

 - `next` - optional, next channel
 - `next-major` - optional, next major
 - `alpha` - optional, pre-release branch
-- `beta` - optional, pre-release branch
+- `dev` - optional, pre-release branch
 - `vX[.X.X]` - maintenance releases

 If you use more than the main branch, optionally create an environment that is limiting where pushes can come from and enable the merge strategy.